-Barcode scanning and computer vision on everyday smartphones is a simple and cost-effective way to ease these pain points by delivering hassle-free and intuitive self-service solutions direct to a customer’s mobile device.
+Barcode scanning and data capture on everyday smartphones is a simple and cost-effective way to ease these pain points by delivering hassle-free and intuitive self-service solutions direct to a customer’s mobile device.

 Scandit software enables barcode scanning, text and object recognition for enterprise apps on everyday smartphones, and delivers real-time insights through augmented reality (AR) overlays.
 It can be implemented incrementally to enable immediate impacts, while allowing room to refine user experience in the future.
 Here’s three ways we can help:

 1. Simplify product online ordering and reordering with mobile scanning